01 of 05

 Citrus is not the ideal wetting agent for every cocktail.
 Sure, you can use water, but rimming goes beyond presentation and is designed to add to the drink's flavor experience as well.
 Water adds nothing other than a medium to get your salts to stick.

 The next best thing is to turn to your drink's ingredients and choose an appropriate base for your rim.
-For instance, if I want to rim a Chocolate Martini with cocoa and sugar, I would use that same chocolate liqueur I'm pouring in the shaker.
-Likewise, for this Talking Monkey recipe, I would use either the banana or coffee liqueurs.
+For instance, if we want to rim a Chocolate Martini with cocoa and sugar, we would use that same chocolate liqueur we're pouring in the shaker.
+Likewise, for this Talking Monkey recipe, we would use either the banana or coffee liqueurs.

 You can choose any liquid ingredient that will complement your drink.
 This includes syrups or juices, even soda, wine or beer will work.
 You can also use another piece of cut fruit (i.e. peach, pineapple, etc.) using the citrus wedge technique above.